bmp-dot/QuickStartCalmDSL/README.md

 ![Alt text](images/describe.png)
 <!--- -   Run ```calm describe app AppFromDSL-<Initials> --out json | grep -F '[{\"ip\":\"'``` to search the json output for the VM IP --->

 -   Now we need to get the VM/Application IP address.
-To get this we will pull the "address" from the application json output using jq
+To get this we will pull the "address" from the application json output using jq by running the following:

 -   ```calm describe app AppFromDSL-<Initials> --out json | jq '.status.resources.deployment_list[].substrate_configuration.element_list[].address'```